mongodb/atlas-sdk-go/docs/doc_2_error_handling.md

 # Error Handling

-SDK enables users to obtain detailed information about errors returned from backend.
+You can obtain detailed information about errors returned by the API when you use the Atlas Go SDK.
+Use the error code to determine the cause of the error.
+To learn more about API error codes, see [Atlas Administration API Error Codes](https://www.mongodb.com/docs/atlas/reference/api-errors/).

 Errors are represented by [ErrorObject](./admin/model_error.go).
-Users should rely on the error code for detection of specific error cases.

 ## Fetching Error Object

+To fetch the error object, execute the following:

 ```go
 import "go.mongodb.org/atlas-sdk/admin"